b2g-nano/TTbarAllHadUproot/README.md

 As this step implies, insure that the necessary packages, primarily coffea, awkward1 and numpy, are imported and ready to use.
 Not much detail is assumed to be required for this step of the workflow.

 ## --- Processor ---
+##### Each processor is defined as a class object with an initializer.
+The initializer also initializes the accumulator, which defines the coffea objects to be filled with variables of interest.
+Of course, other user specific definitions can also be defined after the initializer function.
+The accumulator function is defined to return its initialized self.
+Then, most importantly, the process itself is defined, where all of the event selection for the analysis takes place, as well as filling the coffea objects (namely histograms).
+Finally, postprocessing is defined to simply return the accumulator.
 ----------------
 #### Main Analysis
 1. Preliminary Cuts/Selections